-6.8.4 Libraries
+6.8.3 Libraries and Learning Commons

 On the La Verne Campus, the Wilson Library offers a variety of resources and services for faculty including college liaisons, library research instruction, fulfilling purchase recommendations for the collections, borrowing privileges at other libraries in the area, LINK+ (a book request service), and interlibrary loan.
-For more information, http://library.laverne.edu
+For more information, http://library.laverne.edu.

-The College of Law Library at the College of Law is the only academic law library in Inland Southern California and the largest law library in San Bernardino and Riverside counties.
-While the library's primary purpose is to support the study, teaching, and research needs of the students, faculty, and staff of the College of Law, it is also open to the wider University of La Verne community, members of the bar, and the public.
+The Law Library at the College of Law and Public Service is the only academic law library in Inland Southern California and the largest law library in San Bernardino and Riverside counties.
+While the library's primary purpose is to support the study, teaching, and research needs of the students, faculty, and staff of the College of Law and Public Service, it is also open to the wider University of La Verne community, members of the bar, and the public.

-6.8.5 Office of Civic and Community Engagement
+6.8.4 Office of Civic and Community Engagement